Butler University Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Butler, approximately 51% of students took out student loans averaging $9,509 a year.
 That adds up to $38,036 over four years for those students.

-How Much Money Do Butler Graduates Make?students who graduate from Butler with a bachelor's degree go on to jobs where they make an average salary of $56,600 in their early years.
+How Much Money Do Butler Graduates Make?students who graduate with a bachelor's degree from Butler make about $56,600 a year during their first few years of employment after graduation.
 This is good news for future Butler graduates since it is 42% more than the average college graduate's salary of $39,802 per year.